realA10001986/Time-Circuits-Display/README.md

 - Data entry works as follows: If you want to keep the currently shown pre-set, press ENTER to proceed to next field.
 Otherwise press a digit on the keypad; the pre-set is then overwritten by the value entered.
 2 digits can be entered (4 for years), upon which the current value is stored and the next field is activated.
 You can also enter less than 2/4 digits and press ENTER when done with the field.
 Note that the month needs to be entered numerically (1-12), and the hour needs to be entered in 24 hour mode, regardless of 12-hour or 24-hour mode as per the Config Portal setting.
 - After entering data into all fields, the data is saved and the menu is left automatically.
 - Note that when entering dates/times into the *destination time* or *last time departed* displays, the Time-rotation Interval is automatically set to 0.
 Your entered date/time(s) are shown until overwritten by time travels (see below, section "How to select the Time-rotation Interval").
 - By entering a date/time into the *present time* display, the RTC (real time clock) of the device is adjusted, which is useful if you can't use NTP for time keeping.
-The time you entered will be overwritten if/when the device has access to network time via NTP.
+Always set the real actual present time here; if you want to display some other time, use the Time Travel function.
+Note: The time you entered will be overwritten if/when the device has access to network time via NTP.

 How to set the audio volume: